 Step 4.
 Next, click on the

 Step 5.
 Now, Network Connections will appear, where you will find all the WiFi/Ethernet adapters listed.
-Right on any that you would like to disable or disable.
+Right on any that you would like to disable or enable.

 How to Enable or Disable Wi-Fi / Ethernet adapter on Windows 11 from Device Manager?